 Skip to main content

 This guide provides a quick overview for getting started with Amazon Nova chat models.
 Amazon Nova models are OpenAI-compatible and accessed via the OpenAI SDK pointed at Nova’s endpoint, providing seamless integration with LangChain’s standard interfaces.
+The Amazon Nova API is free tier with rate limits.
+For production deployments requiring higher throughput and enterprise features, consider using Amazon Nova models via Amazon Bedrock.
 You can find information about Amazon Nova’s models, their features, and API details in the Amazon Nova documentation.

 API ReferenceFor detailed documentation of all ChatAmazonNova features and configuration options, head to the ChatAmazonNova API reference.For Amazon Nova model details and capabilities, see the Amazon Nova documentation.